Fierce First Ladies and Their Legacies that Continue to Influence Our Lives Today

 She wrote a daily newspaper column, a magazine column, hosted a radio show, and held frequent press conferences in the White House, an unprecedented practice at the time.

 The first-ever press conference held in the White House during her husband's presidency was hers, ahead of her husband.
 Women writers and reporters were not allowed to cover the president's press conferences.
 So, she launched her own press conferences for women writers only.
 She also supported government-funded programs for artists and writers.

 She is seen as the first blogger or perhaps influencer of our time, as she wrote a syndicated newspaper column entitled "My Day" from December 1935 until shortly before her death in 1962.
-She used her platform as First Lady and her column to share her day and to express her positions on a wide range of social and political issues.
+She used her platform as First Lady and her column to share her day and express her positions on various social and political issues.

 After her residency in the White House, President Truman appointed Eleanor to be part of the first U.S. delegation to the U.N.
-She went on to chair the Human Rights Committee.
+She chair the Human Rights Committee.